 Let’s use the example from the absorption and variable costing post to create this income statement.

 When doing an income statement, the first thing I always do is calculate the cost per unit.
 Under absorption costing, the cost per unit is direct materials, direct labor, variable overhead, and fixed overhead.
-In this case, fixed overhead per unit is calculated by dividing total fixed overhead by the number of units produced (see absorption costing post for details).
+In this case, the fixed overhead per unit is calculated by dividing total fixed overhead by the number of units produced (see absorption costing post for details).

 Once you have the cost per unit, the rest of the statement is fairly easy to complete.
 All variable items are calculated based on the number of units sold.
 This includes sales, cost of goods sold, and the variable piece of selling and administrative expenses.
 The matching principle states that we must match revenue with expenses.
 Therefore, we can only expense the cost of the units that are sold.
 The units that are not sold end up in inventory.